bbqz007/opencv-debugtool/README.md

 ```
 g++ `pkg-config --cflags opencv4` -O3 -std=c++11 -o cvtool cvtool.cpp `pkg-config --libs opencv4`
 ```
+# !!!
+you can only train cascade with opencv3.4 and use them with opencv4.

+aknowledge from the book `Qt 5 and OpenCV 4 Computer Vision Projects` page `231`.
 # usage
 ```
 cvtool <image> <filter,...>